emunozlorenzo/Deploying-Streamlit-with-Heroku/.ipynb_checkpoints/README-checkpoint.md

 4. Setup.sh and Procfile

 Heroku needs these files for starting the app

     - setup.sh : create a streamlit folder with both credentials.toml and config.toml files.
+    - Procfile : This file executes the setup.sh and then call streamlit run to run the app

 ```sh
 mkdir -p ~/.streamlit/